neurodata/neurodata.io/content/about/agreements.md

 #### Weekly Sub-Group Meetings

-Every week, each sub-group agrees to meet in person for 1-3 hours, with breaks as desired.
+We agree that every week, each sub-group will meet in person for up to two hours, with breaks as desired.
 The goals are:

 - document past week's progress towards quarterly or annual goals
 - get feedback/mentorship from brilliant team of collaborators